drpatrik/combatris/README.md

 ![screenshots](screenshots/combatris-marathon.png)
 ![screenshots](screenshots/combatris-battle.png)

-A C++17 implementation of and old classic.
 Combatris has been tested and works under Windows 10 (x64 only), OSX 10.12/10.13/10.14, Raspian GNU/Linux 9 (stretch) and Ubuntu 16.04

-Features Combatris, Marathon, Sprint, Ultra campaigns in single and multiplayer mode and Battle in multiplayer mode:
+Features Combatris, Marathon, Sprint, Ultra campaigns in single and multiplayer mode and Battle campaign in multiplayer mode:

 * Combatris and Marathon: The winner is judged on score.
 * Sprint: The fastest player to clear 40 lines are the winner.